China banks cutting loans for homes in small cities - think-tank

 "For many banks, when they hear that a developer wants new loans, their first concern is which city it is in," Fan told reporters.

-"If they hear that you are in a third- or fourth-tier city, even if you are Country Garden (2007.HK), China Vanke (000002.SZ), Wanda Group or other big firms, banks are still very cautious and will be reluctant to give you the money," he said.
+"If they hear that you are in a third- or fourth-tier city, even if you are Country Garden, China Vanke , Wanda Group or other big firms, banks are still very cautious and will be reluctant to give you the money," he said.

 When asked if China's government would intervene to raise demand for homes in small cities, Fan said authorities are loath to do so even though the glut of unsold houses have created "ghost towns" that have few residents.